nwaldispuehl/sensor-samplor/README.md

     sensorsamplor.active_sensors = temperature

-Then we set the measurement interval in seconds; one sample every minute:
+Then we set the measurement timing with a [cron expression](http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/crontrigger); one sample every minute:

-    sensorsamplor.measurement_interval = 60
+    sensorsamplor.measurement_cron_expression = 0 * * * * ?

 As receiver we set the ```logfile``` plugin: